limin/pcxy/README.md

 ### access.csv

-It's a csv file with the columns of client_ip,time,method,host,request_uri,http_version,message,Referer and User-Agent.
+It's a csv file with the columns of client_ip,time,method,host,request_uri,http_version,allowed/denied,Referer and User-Agent.

 ```